Bajix/async-local/README.md

 ## Unlocking the potential of thread-locals in an async context

+This crate enables references to thread locals to be used in an async context and accross await points or within blocking threads managed by the Tokio runtime

+## How it works

 By using a barrier to rendezvous worker threads during runtime shutdown, it can be gauranteed that no task will outlive thread local data belonging to worker threads.
 With this, pointers to thread locals constrained by invariant lifetimes are guaranteed to be of a valid lifetime suitable for use accross await points.

 ## Runtime Configuration (optional)

 For best performance, use the Tokio runtime as configured via the [tokio::main](https://docs.rs/tokio/latest/tokio/attr.main.html) or [tokio::test](https://docs.rs/tokio/latest/tokio/attr.test.html) macro with the `crate` attribute set to `async_local` while the `barrier-protected-runtime` feature is enabled on [`async-local`](https://crates.io/crates/async-local).
-Doing so configures the Tokio runtime with a barrier that rendezvous runtime worker threads during shutdown in a way that ensures tasks never outlive thread local data owned by runtime worker threads and obviates the need for [Box::leak](https://doc.rust-lang.org/std/boxed/struct.Box.html#method.leak) as a means of lifetime extension.
+Doing so configures the Tokio runtime with a barrier that rendezvous runtime worker threads during shutdown in a way that ensures tasks never outlive thread local data owned by runtime worker threads and obviates the need for [Box::leak](https://doc.rust-lang.org/std/boxed/struct.Box.html#method.leak) as a fallback means of lifetime extension.

 ```rust
 #[cfg(test)]*